riqam/credit-scoring-classification/README.md

     <a href="">[![License](https://img.shields.io/badge/License-MIT-blue)](#license)</a>

 </div>

+This folder contains Exploratory Data Analysis (EDA), Data Preprocessing, and Machine Learning Model within one Jupyter Notebook file.

+# 2. Credit Scoring Classification App

+This folder is a development of folder (1) but uses different data.
+This folder contains a simulation App for users to calculate their Credit Score.

 The purpose of this App is to showcase how a Credit Score Evaluation works in a fictional bank and the evaluation uses a machine-learning model.